Body shopping

-Body shopping is the practice of consultancy firms recruiting workers (generally in the information technology sector) in order to contract their services out on a tactical short- to mid-term basis.
+Body shopping is the practice of consultancy firms recruiting workers (generally in the information technology sector) to contract their services out on a tactical short- to mid-term basis.
 IT services companies that practice body shopping assert that they provide real services (such as software development) rather than the "sham" of merely farming out professionals to overseas companies.

 History and origin

 Body shopping in IT originated during the mid-1990s when there was a huge demand for people with mainframe, COBOL and related technology skills to prevent systems being affected by the Y2K bug.

 Most specialist Y2K consulting companies operating in the US, Europe, the Middle East, Japan and Australia outsourced their technical manpower requirements to companies operating in India.

-During the period of 1996–97, such companies based in India responded to the heavy demand by recruiting and training local Indian graduates specifically for Y2K.
-Their consultants either worked onshore or offshore at high utilization rates, generating huge profit margins and cash reserves.
+During 1996–97, such companies based in India responded to the heavy demand by recruiting and training local Indian graduates specifically for Y2K.
+Their consultants either worked onshore or offshore at high use rates, generating huge profit margins and cash reserves.
 The high profit margin during this period resulted in fast growth and sufficient assets to invest and expand operations to other IT related business segments after Y2K.